 One of the biggest challenges that businesses forget as they expand from one store to two stores is how to position that change online.
-As companies grow larger they tend to have challenges with promoting different stores through Google.
+As companies grow larger they tend to have challenges with promoting multiple locations and stores through Google.

 It is more management, and harder to keep information straight on multiple stores in a company.

-That is why we included six killer steps you can use to ensure your business ranks well on local Google searches, no matter how many stores you have:
+That is why we included six killer steps for your location SEO that you can use to ensure your business ranks well on local Google searches, no matter how many stores you have:

-6 Killer Steps To Rank Your Multi-Location Store on Local SEO
+6 Killer Steps To Rank Your Multi-Location Store on Location SEO

-First, make sure each store has their information updated on Google My Business.
+First, make sure each store has their own information updated on your Google My Business Account.

-Google My Business is the dashboard for business owners to manage their stores information on search, maps, and Google+ – From there, you can manage the information that is included on your Google stores.
+Google My Business is the dashboard for business owners to manage their location information on search, maps, and Google+ From there, you can manage the information that is included on your Google store profiles.

 Here are a few items that you want to specifically include when creating your account: